workdojos/Dojos-Fresh-Hugo-Theme/content/Grenada.md

 2. Robert Hall: Robert Hall is a software developer and open-source advocate.
 He has worked on several open-source projects and has been a speaker at various technology conferences.

 3. Alister McQuilkin: Alister McQuilkin is a technology entrepreneur and co-founder of the Grenada-based tech company, TechLink Solutions.
 He is also the founder of Grenada's first coding boot camp, Code Bootcamp.
-description: Making open-source more accessible.

 4. Kester Edwards: Kester Edwards is a software developer and co-founder of the Grenada-based tech company, TechLink Solutions.
 He has worked on several software projects for businesses and organizations in Grenada and the Caribbean.

 5. Dr. Curtis Jacobs: Dr. Jacobs is a computer science professor at St. George's University in Grenada.
 He has published research in the areas of computer networks, wireless networks, and network security.

-description: Making open-source more accessible.

 <br>
 <html>
   <head>
     <style>
       .button {
-description: Making open-source more accessible.
         display: inline-block;
         padding: 20px 20px;
         text-align: center;
         text-decoration: none;
         color: #ffffff;
-description: Making open-source more accessible.
         background-color: #FDC858;
         border-radius: 33px;
         outline: none;
         line-height:  0%;
       }
-description: Making open-source more accessible.
     </style>
   </head>
   <body>
     <a class="button" href="https://blog.workdojos.com/Grenada" target="_blank">Claim this Dojo</a>
   </body>
-description: Making open-source more accessible.
 </html>
 <br>